AIRHEAD (primarily) Electrical Hints And Problems

 I HIGHLY recommend you FIRST read article 14A.....which begins with basic electricity... lots of HINTS on problem areas in

-I do not expect you to understand everything that is in the below following article.
-If you read this entire article, slowly, and think about what you are reading, and remember some details, that is probably the best I can hope for until you are accomplished from working on the electrical systems more.
-I am fine with that, because many things are complex to understand, particularly if "electricals" have always confused you.
+I do not expect you to understand (nor, hardly remember) everything that is in this article.
+If you read this entire article, slowly, and think about what you are reading, and remember some details, that is probably the best I can hope for, until you are accomplished from working on the Airhead electrical systems to some extent.

 I recommend purchase of either a test lamp; or, a multi-meter that will fit in your tool tray on the bike.
-Some people have both, but a simple test lamp can be very helpful in tracing down problems.
-A meter is NOT a necessity for an on-bike tool.
-If you purchase a test lamp get one with a steel pointy tip, NO battery, and a stranded insulated wire with an alligator clip (if that wire is not at least 4 feet long, lengthen it).
+Some people have both.
+A simple test lamp can be very helpful in tracing down problems.
+A multi-meter is NOT a necessity for an on-bike tool.
+If you purchase a test lamp get one with a steel pointy tip, NO battery type, and a stranded insulated wire with a decent-sized alligator clip (if that wire is not at least 4 feet long, lengthen it).

 ***I also recommend that